mwhittaker/mwhittaker.github.io/_posts/2015-01-20-logical-clocks.md

 8:15 AM occurs before an event at 8:16 AM.
 In distributed systems, physical clocks are not always precise, so we can't rely on physical time to order events.
 Instead, we can use *logical clocks* to create a partial or total ordering of events.
-This article explores the concept and [an implementation][mwhittaker-clocks] of the logical clocks invented by Leslie Lamport in his seminal paper [Time, Clocks, and the Ordering of Events in a Distributed System][lamport-paper].
+This article explores the concept of and [an implementation][mwhittaker-clocks] of the logical clocks invented by Leslie Lamport in his seminal paper [Time, Clocks, and the Ordering of Events in a Distributed System][lamport-paper].